Jeff Morrow: Acting career

 He returned to television for most of his later roles, with six appearances on the religion anthology series Crossroads.
 In two episodes, he portrayed the Reverend M.R.
 Watkinson in "In God We Trust" and the Reverend Richard C. Smith in the series finale, "Half Mile Down" (both 1957).
 His other appearances were on such series as The Rifleman, Bonanza, Wagon Train, My Friend Flicka, The Deputy, and Daniel Boone.
 He was cast three times in guest-starring roles on Perry Mason as Franz Lachman in the 1962 episode The Case of the Ancient Romeo, as Alex Chase in the 1962 "The Case of the Dodging Domino", and as Lawton Brent in the 1965 episode "The Case of Festive Felon".

 In 1957, Morrow was cast as Jim Bradford in the episode, "Blood in the Dust", on CBS's Dick Powell's Zane Grey Theatre.
 In the story line, Bradford would not back down when a gunman orders him to leave town.
-His wife Lucy (Claudette Colbert), is particularly distressed because Jim has not shot a weapon since he was in the American Civil War.
+His wife Lucy (Claudette Colbert), is particularly distressed, because Jim has not shot a weapon since he was in the American Civil War.

 In 1958–1959, he starred as Bart McClelland, the fictitious supervisor of construction of the Union Pacific Railroad in the syndicated half-hour Western series Union Pacific, based loosely on a film of the same name.
 In 1960, Morrow played Tob, the older brother of Boaz, in the biblical drama The Story of Ruth.

 In 1960, he was cast as a geologist (astronaut) in The Twilight Zone episode "Elegy".

-During the '60s and onwards, Morrow appeared in such films as Harbor Lights (1963), the Italian comedy Il giovane normale (1969), Blood Legacy (1971), and in a bow to his earlier career, a cameo in the 1971 monster film Octaman for veteran 1950s monster movie writer/director Harry Essex.
+During the 1960s and onwards, Morrow appeared in such films as Harbor Lights (1963), the Italian comedy Il giovane normale (1969), Blood Legacy (1971), and in a bow to his earlier career, a role in the 1971 monster film Octaman for veteran 1950s monster movie writer/director Harry Essex.